Muscogee: Pre-removal (late 18th–early 19th centuries)

 Women's labor and manufacturing grew less needed as deerskin trade increased and the clothing was from foreign traders, their main job later being to finish the clothes with beads and gartering, but women had no say in the actual material or use of it.
 Even most kettles and bowls grew to be from foreign traders.
 There were also plantations that were started by traders, these plantations were pushing women who farmed and traded produce out of the market.

-Creek women didn't agree with the "masculine pursuits" that their male family members had done, including instances of hostility towards women, humiliating enemies and others by calling them "old women", the raping, murder, and mutilation of white women that happened because of how some Creek warriors violently expressed their masculinity, as well as the Creek women thinking of the safety of their own households.
-The women considered Hawkins "plan of civilization" around 1797 with interest compared to most of the men.
-The plan didn’t agree with the warrior culture and promised availability of goods like food and clothing.
-The ranchers and planters also seemed in agreement with Hawkins, while many warriors didn’t agree with his ideas nor liked his plan because they didn’t want to give up hunting or their warrior culture.
+Creek women didn't agree with the "masculine pursuits" that their male family members had done, including instances of hostility towards women, humiliating enemies and others by calling them "old women", the raping, murder, and mutilation of white women that happened because of how some Creek warriors violently expressed their masculinity, as well as the Creek women thinking of the safety of their own households.^{[Needs citation]} The women considered Hawkins "plan of civilization" around 1797 with interest compared to most of the men.^{[Needs citation]} The plan didn't agree with the warrior culture and promised availability of goods like food and clothing.
+The ranchers and planters also seemed in agreement with Hawkins, while many warriors didn't agree with his ideas nor liked his plan because they didn't want to give up hunting or their warrior culture.